linode/manager/docs/development-guide/10-local-dev-tools.md

 To facilitate development and debugging, Cloud Manager includes a "Dev Tools" mode.
 Currently this mode is used for feature flag toggling, data mocking, and theme & environment switching.

 In order to access the dev tools, hover or click (mobile) on the 🛠 icon in the lower left corner of your browser window.
-The icon will be colored red if MSW is enabled.
+The icon will be colored green if MSW is enabled.

 This mode is enabled by default while running the development server.
 To disable it, add `?dev-tools=false` to the URL, or write `dev-tools: false` to local storage.